aqarain/docker-for-beginners/README.md

 ## .dockerignore file
 - We specify the files and folders we don’t want to be copied from our root project working directory to the DockerImage box
-- We can keep “node_modules” in this file because we already have the “RUN npm install” command in the Dockerfile
+- We can keep “node_modules” in this file because we already have the `RUN npm install` command in the Dockerfile to install node_modules

 ## Port Mapping
-- Let’s say your node app runs on localhost:3000 and now you write a Dockerfile, build the image, run the container and go to the browser and enter localhost:3000.
+- Let’s say your node app runs on http://localhost:3000 and now you write a Dockerfile, build the image, run the container and go to the browser and enter http://localhost:3000
-- Your application won’t run because the browser points to your machine’s port, not the container’s port
+- Your application won’t run because the browser points to your machine’s port, not to the container’s port
 - So, you have to do the port mapping to run the app from the container `$ docker run -p 3000:3000 <<ImageName>>`